 Fee liability is how much you are required to pay the University should you withdraw or suspend your studies at different stages throughout the academic year.
 It is not the same as a payment schedule.
 The fee liability is shown in your terms and conditions as a percentage because it covers a range of fees.
 Here we have included an example based on undergraduate tuition fees as of January 2018, to add clarity of how the liability works in practice:

-- A student who withdraws within the cooling off period isn’t liable for any fees.
+- A student who withdraws within the cooling off period is not liable for any tuition fees.

 Similarly, if you pay your entire year’s fees upfront at the beginning and subsequently withdraw, the fee liability would entitle you to a refund of a portion of those fees, dependent on when you withdraw.

 (See paragraph 8.2)